sayonsom/continuation-power-flow/README.md

 __Table 1: Points where continuation factors need to be changed to avoid matrix singularity__

-Columns 2 and 3:  Load as CF to Voltage as CF
+Columns 2 and 3:  Load as CF to Voltage as CF<br>
-Columns 4 and 5:  Voltage as CF to Load as CF
+Columns 4 and 5:  Voltage as CF to Load as CF<br>

 | Bus Number 	| Lambda at change 	| V(p.u.) 	| Lambda at change 	| V(p.u.) 	|